 A typical collection agency will be able to work on overdue accounts of a fitness club for debt recovery, but preferably no more than three years old.

 |Collection Letters Service|

 Once an account gets transferred to debt collectors, most health clubs prefer using the “Collection Letters” service initially.
 This is a lot more “softer” approach to collect on past due accounts.
 Collection letters service also takes care of customers who have probably shifted their residence to a new location, but your fitness club still has their old address on file.

 Collection agencies perform various scrubs on each account placed, which includes “Change of Address” and “Bankruptcy Check”.
 Letters by Collection Agencies are carefully crafted for maximum impact, yet they are a low-cost approach to collect money without ruining the relationship with your members.
 Members pay directly to the club.
 The cost of “Collection Letters” is only about $15 per account.
 Up to 5 collection letters are sent out.
 Your staff can never match this cost.
 Outsourcing debt collections saves your staff time, paperwork and all the additional overheads involved.

 Check this: Cost of hiring a collection agency

-Before you select a collection agency, make sure they have the following:
+Before you select a health club collection agency, make sure they have the following:

-1. An online portal where accounts can be placed any time or service can be stopped once a member has cleared his bills.
+1. An online portal where accounts can be placed.
+Collection efforts can be stopped once a member has cleared his bills.

-2. Their systems are PCI complaint, means the information about your members is handled securely in their IT systems.
+2. Their systems are PCI compliant, which means the information about your members is handled securely in their IT systems.